-Stuttgart Housing Authority is a public housing agency in Stuttgart, Arkansas.
-As of October 16th, 2018, Stuttgart Housing Authority has 2 waiting lists that are open now or opening soon.
+Stuttgart Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of November 30th, 2021, Stuttgart Housing Authority has 2 waiting lists that are open now or opening soon.

 Stuttgart Housing Authority serves Stuttgart.

-As of 10/16/2018, it is not known if Stuttgart Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 11/30/2021, it is not known if Stuttgart Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Stuttgart Housing Authority manages 244 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Stuttgart Housing Authority manages 193 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 17% having issued approximately 13 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 12 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.5 persons and has a household income of $12,339 per year.
 92% of households were very low income (VLI) and 63% were extremely low income (ELI).
 34% of households had wages as a major source of income, -1% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 66% of households had other income (Social Security, Disability or Pension) as their major source of income.